Whirlpool® Washer and Dryer in a large laundry room

 Tools

-1. Don’t put wet sweaty clothes in the hamper
+1. Let sweaty clothes dry before they go in the hamper

 The longer sweaty clothes sit, the more odor can set in.
-Wash sweaty clothes as soon as possible to prevent lingering smells.
-If you can’t wash them right away, let them hang to dry fully first.
+Wash sweaty clothes as soon as possible to help prevent lingering smells.
+If you can’t wash them right away, be sure to separate them from less soiled dirty clothes (don’t toss them in the hamper) and let them hang to dry outside or in a well-ventilated area until space clears up in the washer.

-Washing clothes inside out helps remove odor from the inner layers where sweat and smells tend to concentrate.
+Washing clothes inside out helps remove odor from the inner layers where sweat and smells tend to concentrate, including the underarms and necklines of shirts.

 4. Pre-treat with baking soda or vinegar